OnyedikaBenjamin/OnyedikaBenjamin/README.md

 ## About Me

-Hello, I'm Benjamin popularly known as Ben Billion, a results-driven full-stack developer, open-source enthusiast, and technology aficionado.
+Hello, I'm Benjamin popularly known as Ben-Billion, a results-driven full-stack developer, open-source enthusiast, and technology aficionado.
 My mission is to engineer innovative solutions that bridge the gap between ideas and impact.
 With a relentless passion for technology, I've embarked on a journey to craft software that makes a difference.

 - 👨‍💻 I specialize in architecting scalable and robust applications.
 - 🌱 I'm a continuous learner, always exploring the latest trends in tech.